FURP-2023-2024/Junkai-Wang-WeeklyReport/README.md

 Week 1
 ---------
 * Project objective
-* The project aims to leverage supercapacitors as a technical support solution for electrical applications and project requirements, such as providing power supply in robotic competitions where the power demand exceeds 40W
+The project aims to leverage supercapacitors as a technical support solution for electrical applications and project requirements, such as providing power supply in robomaster where the power demand exceeds 40W.
 * Basic understanding of SCs

 Week 2